jamesclackett/PatSays/README.md

 Players must first empty their hand of cards, then the 3 face-up cards (in any order), and finally the 3 face-down cards (also in any order).

+**Please note that PatSays is currently in its final stages of development and not finalised.**

 ---
 #### Rules: